uhh-lt/SCoT/context.md

 [Back to user guide contents list](userGuide.md)

 SCoT Version 2 offers several new context-mining functions that enable a user to dig deeper into the underlying data.
 In order to understand these functions, one needs to briefly recapitulate the data-pipeline that feeds into SCoT.
-1. Text Data from Google Books and other sources is analysed with in the JoBim-Framework with a specific holing operation such as Dependency Parsing that operates (most often) on sentence level.
+1. Text Data from Google Books and other sources is analysed with the JoBim-Framework with a specific holing operation.
 JoBim thus determines a number of context words [ie. features] for each word.
 These context words are ranked according to significance.
 2. Based on these syntagmatic feature-vectors, the semantic similarity between paradigms is calculated.
 The max similarity score is 1000.
 The lowest score is 0.
 3. The semantic metrics per time-slice are used to construct the graph.